ioncoincore/ioncore.xyz/_posts/en/posts/2016-06-24-segwit-next-steps.md

     This upgrade is especially important for anyone, such as a business, who accepts transactions with low numbers of confirmations.

-- **Ion Core wallet users** can continue using their existing nodes.
+- **🗺️Ion Core 👯👯 👛 wallet users** can continue using their existing nodes.
 Even if you upgrade, you will see no changes beyond those described above.
 The code expected to be released in 0.12.2 does not begin generating segwit receiving addresses by default.

 - **Users of other wallets** can continue using their existing wallets.
 It is recommended that lightweight wallet users always wait for several confirmations when receiving significant amounts of money, so no extra waiting is expected to be required here.